World Series Baseball '96

-World Series Baseball '96 is a video game developed by Blue Sky Software and published by Sega for the Genesis in 1996.
+World Series Baseball '96 is a 1996 baseball video game developed by Blue Sky Software and published by Sega for the Sega Genesis.

 Gameplay

 World Series Baseball '96 is a baseball game featuring Blue Sky's engine with updates for the players.

 Reception

 Next Generation reviewed the Genesis version of the game, rating it four stars out of five, and stated that "What's certain is that Genesis isn't likely to have another baseball game of this quality ever.
 At the very least, this is a must have for baseball fans who are saddled with a Genesis and a long summer without basketball or football."